“Life begins at the end of your comfort zone.” – Neale Donald Walsch.

 But these are just the negatives.

-Can you imagine what the world would look like today if no human had ever stepped outside of their comfort zone?
+Can you imagine what the world would look like today if nobody ever stepped outside of their comfort zone?

 If you’re somebody who suffers from illness as a result of a poor diet, there has never been a better time to take back control of your health and wellbeing.

-Your comfort zone might have been doing you more harm than good, and now it’s time to break out.
+Your comfort zone might have been doing you more harm than good.
+Now it’s time to break out!

-The coronavirus has presented us with a brilliant opportunity to cut back on the food that was making us unhealthy, and start preparing nutritious, satisfying meals in the comfort of our own kitchens.
+So, Coronavirus has presented us with a brilliant opportunity to cut back on the food that was making us unhealthy.
+Instead, we can start preparing nutritious, satisfying meals in the comfort of our own kitchens.

 That’s right.
 We’re waving goodbye to that health-damaging comfort zone!